School-Specific8 min readMay 1, 2026

 NYU Supplemental Essays 2026-27: How to Write Each Prompt

 New York University receives over 120,000 applications annually — more than any other university in the United States by raw application volume.
 With an acceptance rate around 8%, NYU is extraordinarily selective.
-Your supplemental essays are your best opportunity to show the admissions office that you're not just applying to NYU because it's in New York City, but because you understand what makes this university genuinely different.
-This guide covers every NYU essay prompt for 2026-27, what the admissions office is really looking for, and how to write a Why NYU essay that stands out.
+Your supplemental essay is your best opportunity to show the admissions office that you're not just applying to NYU because it's in New York City, but because you understand what makes this university genuinely different.
+This guide covers NYU's 2026-27 supplemental essay prompt — the "bridge builder" question — what the admissions office is really looking for, and how to write a response that stands out.
 Polish your drafts with Counsely's essay editor before submitting.

 Last Updated: March 2026